 Why Is Education Important to Health?

 More schooling is linked to higher incomes, better employment options, and increased social supports that, together, support opportunities for healthier choices.
-Yet in 2014, about 12% of adults older than 24 had not graduated high school, and another 30% had no education beyond high school .
+Yet in 2017, about 10% of adults older than 24 had not graduated high school, and of those who had graduated high school, an additional 32% had no education beyond high school .
 As of 2012, 14% of Americans had only basic literacy and 4% lacked even basic literacy .
 Many more also lack health literacy, making it difficult to navigate health care.